 A participant’s outstanding balance is equivalent to any other entry in accounts payable/receivable, although this requirement for novation of an obligation to/from the network as a whole distinguishes a shared ledger from multilateral obligation set-off (where all relations remain bilateral between existing trading partners).
 This means that a shared ledger is only viable in the context of a relatively high-trust group.

 The final table demonstrates the further reductions in working capital required for internal trade when participants agree to roll over some portion of their outstanding balances (in this case up to £100 each) at the end of each period.
 Balance limits can be determined by mutual assessment of productive capacity, risk, and trustworthiness.
-The European Payments Union, which used central clearing in combination with balance limits in a very similar manner, was key in restoring European trade after the second world war.
+The European Payments Union, which used central clearing in combination with balance limits in a very similar manner, was key in restoring European trade after the Second World War.

 Mutually agreeing balance limits is equivalent to pooling and co-ordinating the trade credit that already finances a large proportion of economic activity (particularly between SMEs), and requires – and rewards – additional collaboration.
 The mutual acceptance of indefinitely rolled-over balances also has the effect of ‘hardening’ some portion of the group’s available trade credit into an internal means of settlement.

 In addition to reducing working capital requirements and late payment risk, a key additional benefit of Trade Credit Club membership is therefore shared trade credit risk: since all invoices are paid in mutual credit upon submission, the failure of any given member imposes no immediate loss on any other member.
 The loss of a member from the club causes a general loss in spendability of the credit, but in a sizeable group, this becomes marginal.
 The club also provides a context for co-ordination in the aftermath of a default, reducing uncertainty.

-Furthermore, collaboration is rewarded; as members see the overall reduction in risk, they are likely to mutually increase their maximum credit limits, generating increased liquidity and opportunities for ‘internal’ trade.
+Furthermore, this collaboration is rewarded; as members see the overall reduction in risk, they are likely to mutually increase their maximum credit limits, generating increased liquidity and opportunities for ‘internal’ trade.
 Internal purchasing power is in fact limited only by members’ willingness to trade – there can be no externally imposed credit crunch.